Minusadd/starter-hugo-academic/content/publication/mghrl-meta-goal-generation-for-hierarchical-reinforcement-learning/index.md

   - Wulong Liu
   - Chen Chen
 publication: In *Beyond Tabula Rasa in Reinforcement Learning workshop at ICLR , 2020*
-publication_short: In *Beyond Tabula Rasa in Reinforcement Learning workshop at ICLR , 2020*
+publication_short: In *Beyond Tabula Rasa in Reinforcement Learning workshop at ICLR , 2020.
+In DAI 2020.*
 draft: false
 featured: true
 image: